NathanKr/clipboard-playground/README.md

 <h2>Points of interest</h2>
 <ul>
-<li>I am using react but the support of js ion clipboard is in javascript via navigator so it can be used also outside of react</li>
+<li>I am using react but the support of js for clipboard is in javascript via navigator so it can be used also outside of react</li>
 </ul>